common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/SlovakoCzech-band-C/README.md

 # Abstract
 One main "band C" output of our Mozilla "our voices 2022 competition" is a first publicly available, light-weight (e.g. DeepSpeech) speech-to-text acoustic & language model intentionally covering both Slovak (SK) as well as Czech (CS) poles of SlovakoCzech language continuum.
 Departing from the postulate that Slovak (SK) and Czech (CS) language are two variants of a common ancestor language, we create a common alphabet file for CS and SK, and transfer-learn an already available CS checkpoint file with SK and CS Common Voice data.
 Given that we use a common alphabet for both CS and SK, we can use a sort-of "disrupt & focus" procedure where we iteratively train the model with few epochs of CS (disrupt) following with few epochs of SK (focus).
 We obtain encouraging (WER: 15.8%; CER: 4.5%) results when testing on 500-utterance subset of CommonVoice's Slovak recordings data which weren't used during training.
 We obtain more modest results when we test the system on a real-life TEDxSK dataset (46% WER for female and 47,8% WER for male TEDx speakers).
 Additionally, the very same acoustic model yields 32% WER for testing data contained in Czech language Common Voice dataset.
 One single epoch of subsequent focusing of the model to CS language yields a model with perform better for CS language (22% WER) while still preserving significant part of its ability to realize accurate inferences for SK as well.
 It is also observed that feeding a CS-input into SK-focused acoustic model and SK-scorer sometimes results in an interesting behaviour reminiscient of machine translation.
 The models hereby introduced can be immediately used for process of upvoting of not-yet-validated items of SK (resp.
-CS) Common Voice dataset and the method can be potentially used incases where multiple under-represented languages form a linguistic group or dialect continuum (c.f. also the UpperSorbian subdirectory).
+CS) Common Voice dataset and the method can be potentially used incases where multiple under-represented languages form a linguistic group or dialect continuum (c.f. also the [HighSorbian](https://github.com/hromi/our-voices-model-competition/tree/main/submit/Variant_Accent_Dialect/HighSorbian-band-A) subdirectory).

 # Introduction